alexk99/the_router/bras/pppoe_bras_howto_eng.md

 # 9. ACL

-Create an special kind interface that will be used as a template interface to congigure ACL for pppoe subscribers.
+Create a special kind of interface that will be used as a template interface to configure ACL for pppoe subscribers.
 ACL configuration of the template interface will be copied to every pppoe subscriber interface that will have been created after.